 2. Expected Behavior

-We expect all participants at the IADR General Session & Exhibition (attendees, members, vendors, exhibitors, contractors, staff and venue staff) to abide by this Meeting Professional Conduct Policy in all venues at the IADR General Session & Exhibition, including ancillary events and official and unofficial social gatherings.
+We expect all participants at the IADR General Session & Exhibition (attendees, members, vendors, exhibitors, contractors, staff and venue staff) to abide by this IADR Professional Conduct at Meetings Policy in all venues at the IADR General Session & Exhibition, including ancillary events and official and unofficial social gatherings.

 - Exercise consideration and respect in your speech and actions.

 - Refrain from demeaning, discriminatory, or harassing behavior and speech.

 - Be mindful of your surroundings and of your fellow participants.

 - Alert community leaders if you notice a dangerous situation, someone in distress or violations of this IADR Professional Conduct at Meetings Policy, even if they seem inconsequential.

 Unacceptable behaviors include:

 - intimidating, harassing, abusive, discriminatory, derogatory or demeaning speech or actions by any participant at the IADR General Session & Exhibition, at all related events and in one-on-one communications carried out in the context of the IADR General Session & Exhibition.
 The IADR General Session & Exhibition event venues may be shared with members of the public; please be respectful to all patrons of these locations.

 - harmful or prejudicial verbal or written comments or visual images related to gender, sexual orientation, race, religion, disability, age, appearance or other personal characteristics.